“A brilliant display of artistry on the violin.” says the Kölner Stadt-Anzeiger about Fedor Rudin.

-His latest concert engagements included solo debuts at prestigious concert halls like Carnegie Hall's Stern Auditorium in New York, Cadogan Hall in London, Paris Philharmonie, Vienna Musikverein, Tonhalle Zurich, Cologne Philharmonie, Dusseldorf Tonhalle and Hamburg Laeiszhalle, with many world-renowned orchestras including the Basel Symphony Orchestra, the National Orchestra of the Opéra Bastille, the Bulgarian National Orchestra, the Bretagne Symphony Orchestra, the Erfurt Philharmonic Orchestra, the Staatskapelle Weimar, the Nürnberg Symphony Orchestra, the Cape Town Philharmonic and the Montreal Symphony Orchestra.
-He has played under the baton of Maxim Vengerov, Darrell Ang, Vladimir Altschuler, Christoph Poppen, Emil Tabakov & Conrad van Alphen.
+His latest concert engagements included solo debuts at prestigious concert halls like Carnegie Hall’s Stern Auditorium in New York, Cadogan Hall in London, Paris Philharmonie, Vienna Musikverein & Tonhalle Zurich, with many world-renowned orchestras including the Basel Symphony Orchestra, the National Orchestra of the Opéra Bastille, the Bulgarian National Orchestra, the Munich Chamber Orchestra, the Staatskapelle Weimar, the Paris Chamber Orchestra, the Cape Town Philharmonic and the Montreal Symphony Orchestra.
+He has played under the baton of conductors such as Maxim Vengerov, Darrell Ang, Christoph Poppen, Conrad van Alphen & Isaac Karabtchevsky.

 Born in Moscow in 1992 and raised in Paris, Fedor’s grandfather was the famous Russian avant-garde composer Edison Denisov.
 A graduate of Zakhar Bron at the Cologne High School of Music and Pierre Amoyal at the Mozarteum University of Salzburg, he is currently enrolled in a postgraduate program at the University of Music and Performing Arts Graz in the class of Boris Kuschnir, as well as in the conducting class of Simeon Pironkoff at the University of Music and Performing Arts Vienna.

 Fedor plays a fine Italian violin by Lorenzo Storioni made in Cremona in 1779, generously loaned to him by the Deutsche Stiftung Musikleben Foundation in Hamburg.